Charles Bartlett (rower): Rowing career

 Bartlett's senior rowing started from the Melbourne University Boat Club in 1973.

-He had raced at only two National Championships - 1979 & 1980 - and made only one State crew (Victoria's 1979 lightweight coxless four) when he was selected for Australian representative honours in a LM4- for the 1980 World Rowing Championships in Hazewinkel – a lightweight-only championship being an Olympic year.
+He had raced at only two National Championships - 1979 and 1980 - and made only one State crew (Victoria's 1979 lightweight coxless four) when he was selected for Australian representative honours in a LM4- for the 1980 World Rowing Championships in Hazewinkel – a lightweight-only championship being an Olympic year.
 With his Victorian lightweight pair partner Simon Gillett he'd vied for top national honours throughout the 1980 season against the New South Wales pair of Graham Gardiner and Clyde Hefer.
 New Australian National Coaching Director Reinhold Batschi had just introduced a small boat racing selection methodology and the choice of the two competitive pairs to comprise the Australian coxless four was clear.
 The crew took the gold medal and won Australia's second lightweight World Championship title.
 The following year the same crew raced at the 1981 World Rowing Championships in Munich and successfully defended their title.